spring-ai-community/mcp-security/README.md

                             mcpAuthorization.authorizationServer(issuerUrl);
                             // OPTIONAL: enforce the `aud` claim in the JWT token.
                             // Not all authorization servers support resource indicators,
                             // so it may be absent.
+Defaults to `false`.
                             // See RFC 8707 Resource Indicators for OAuth 2.0
                             // https://www.rfc-editor.org/rfc/rfc8707.html
                             mcpAuthorization.validateAUdienceClaim(true);